The 11 Best Foundations for Dry Skin That Give You a Dewy Glow

 Tired of dryness ruining your makeup?
 We've rounded up the best foundations for dry skin that come recommended by the pros for their hydrating and skin-perfecting capabilities.
 There's something for every budget and makeup preference, and they each have earned glowing reviews from beauty lovers.

-11 Best Foundations for Dry Skin
+The Best Foundations for Dry Skin

 "When working with clients with dry skin, my mission is to find foundations that have hydrating and nourishing ingredients, which not only improve texture and tone, but also a formula that will give a healthy radiant glow," explains celebrity makeup artist Mila Thomas.
 "Ingredients like hyaluronic acid, humectants, and emollients are both plumping and hydrating, making the skin supple and soft—liquid and cream formulas are also moisturizing and easily blendable, giving a more seamless silky coverage."

 For those with drier skin, you want to avoid any foundations that claim to be quick-drying and have a matte finish.
 "Alcohol, glycolic acid, and salicylic acid are great for acne-prone skin, clogged pores, and blackheads, but [these ingredients in some foundations] lack the moisture that is necessary for dry skin types and ultimately can make your skin even dryer," says Thomas.

 Regardless of how hydrating a foundation might be, Thomas urges those with dry skin to prep the skin with a primer, moisturizer, and/or face oils, which will make a major difference in your foundation application.
 "I love primers with a milky and creamy texture with ingredients that add extra hydration and plumpness to the skin," explains Thomas.
 "If your foundation is water-based, layer a water-based primer underneath, and if it's an oil-based foundation, use an oil-based primer."